huysentruitw/projecto/README.md

 Use the projector to project one or more events/messages to all registered projections.

-The projector ensures that it only handles events/messages in the correct order, starting with event/message with a sequence number equal to `NextSequenceNumber`.
+The projector ensures that it only handles events/messages in the correct order, starting with event/message with a sequence number equal to the number as returned from `GetNextSequenceNumber()`.

-The `NextSequenceNumber` of the projector can be used by the application to request a resend of missing events/messages during startup.
+The number returned by the `GetNextSequenceNumber()` method of the projector can be used by the application to request a resend of missing events/messages during startup.

 The `ProjectorBuilder` class is used to build a projector instance.